Financial uncertainty can strike anyone, anytime, anywhere.

 Save part of your earnings from each paycheck.
 If possible, coordinate with your bank so that a designated amount is automatically funneled into your emergency fund.
 If your employer has a workplace savings plan, consider using it to do so.

-Emergencies often occur when you least expect.
+Emergencies often occur when you least expect them.
 But that doesn’t mean you have to withdraw money from this fund to cater to these emergencies.

 Remember, this fund is intended to keep you afloat in case you take a significant financial hit, like if you become unable to practice.